nuzzio/grunt-strip-code/README.md

 #### options.pattern
 Type: `RegExp`
-Default value: (a generated RegExp matching the start and end comment)
+Default value: (a generated RegExp matching the start and end comments)

-If you want to strip code but don't want to wrap the code in start and end comments, you can supply your own RegExp to match against.
+If the default start and end comment matching doesn't work for you needs, you can supply your own RegExp to match against.
 If the `pattern` option is specified, the `start_comment` and `end_comment` options are ignored.

 ### Usage Examples